IOC Feeds

 What is an IOC feed?

 An indicator of compromise (IOC) feed is a continuously updated list of malicious URLs, domains, IPs and file hashes used by security teams to detect threats.
 TweetFeed collects IOCs shared publicly by researchers on Twitter/X and republishes them every 15 minutes in CSV, JSON, TXT and RSS.
+New to IOCs?
+Read the IOC Threat Intelligence guide.

 Is TweetFeed free?